The school’s central ethos is that every student realises their potential.

-The school has a first class Medical Team who manage many complex needs and conditions.
+The school has a first class Medical Team, led by a full time school nurse, who manage many complex needs and conditions.
 Learning Support Assistants are managed by the SENCO who is also Head of the LNC, and are directed to support students from year 7 to year 13.
 The standard of this support has been judged by Ofsted to be outstanding in the past three inspections.
 In 2013 Ofsted said “The Lavinia Norfolk Centre is a source of Inspiration to all students.
 Its impact upon the development of spiritual, moral, social and cultural development is excellent”.

 The promotion of best practice is constant and the school’s support teams work tirelessly with parents, students and other professionals to manage an ever increasing range of learning needs and challenges.
 Meetings to review practice and student progress are frequent and communication between the Learning Support Dept. and all teachers is good.
 The school is reflective of its practices, policies and actions, is accountable to Governors who play a key role in the school, and to the students themselves who have an important voice in their own education.
 Whilst we are justifiably proud of our level of experience, expertise and achievements, top quality provision is a journey, not an end in itself.
 Parents play a key role in this journey and the staff work hard to ensure positive relationships between, student, parent/carers and staff are maintained and fully focused upon achieving the best outcomes possible for the student.